d-negatu/d-negatu/README.md

 **Full-Stack Software Engineer | AI/ML Research Engineer | Computer Science Student**

-I'm a junior Computer Science student at Western Carolina University with a passion for building scalable, end-to-end systems and advancing AI/ML capabilities.
-I combine deep technical expertise across the full software stack with a strong foundation in mathematics and cybersecurity.
+I'm a junior Computer Science student at Western Carolina University with a passion for building scalable, end-to-end systems.
+I have a strong across the full software stack with a growing interest in Artificial Intelligence.

 ### 🎯 What I Do
 - **Build production-grade software** spanning system design, backend APIs, distributed systems, and frontend applications